Posts:

 It starts, obviously, with Cuenca’s reputation for being one of the least expensive overseas destinations, which, naturally enough, draws a crowd focused on cheapness.
 Needless-to-say, many of them are sorely disappointed when things are not as cheap as advertised.

-Most of all, however, the rip-off obsession is a product of the U.S. culture of entitlement and its component part, the culture of victimization.
-They come to Ecuador filled with the anger of being denied what they feel was rightfully theirs back home, ready to make a new start in the land of the Big Rock Candy Mountain.
+These folks come to Ecuador filled with the anger of being denied what they feel was rightfully theirs back home, ready to reinvent themselves and make a new start in the land of Big Rock Candy Mountain.
 When their expectations are dashed, the anger reasserts itself with a vengeance and they look for scapegoats.

-Fortunately, most of the malcontents don’t last long here and will return to the U.S., still nourishing their anger and unhappiness.
+Fortunately, most of the malcontents don’t last long here and return to the U.S. still nursing their anger and unhappiness.
 Unfortunately, more of them seem to be on the way.

 David Morrill